 - 1. Obtain a bucket of water about 12" (30.5 cm) deep for testing purposes. - 2.
-Turn the control switch to the OFF position and plug the control module power cord into a suitable power source. - 3.
-Plug the probe cable connector into the 8-pin receptacle on the control module.
+Determine whether your system has a conductivity style probe or a density style probe.
+The conductivity probe has one orange float near its bottom with two insulators above it while the density style has two orange floats separated by two stop collars. - 3.
+Turn the control switch to the OFF position and plug the control module power cord into a suitable power source. - 4.
+Plug the probe cable connector into the 7-pin receptacle on the control module.
 Note that the cable connector and receptacle are slotted.
-Push the cable connector onto its receptacle and turn it clockwise until it catches. - 4.
-Attach the pump power cord to the control module. - 5.
+Push the cable connector onto its receptacle and turn it clockwise until it catches. - 5.
+Attach the pump power cord to the control module. - 6.
 Turn the control switch to HAND.
 The green indicator should light when power is applied to the pump.